o-biotech/public-web-docs/docs/tutorials/cyton-biosensing-board.md

 ## Part 4 - Running the application and Streaming your Data

-1. Open the newly installed OpenBiotech Iot Stream - Brainflow application.
+1. Open the newly installed OpenBiotech IoT Stream - Brainflow application.
+This application utilizes Brainflow, a library for obtaining, parsing and analyzing EEG, EMG, ECG and other kinds of data from biosensors.

 ![OpenBiotech Connection String Prompt](https://www.fathym.com/iot/img/brainflow_connection_string_prompt.png)